 What will the project do?

 The project will help people connect with the prehistory of the Chilterns, and encourage them to visit and enjoy the hillforts and their landscapes through practical research and conservation skills.
 As a result, Chilterns hillforts will be better understood, in better condition and more accessible.
-Particularly exciting is the LiDAR survey – this will be the first time the entire Chilterns will be the subject of such innovative technological exploration.
+An exciting first step is a LiDAR survey of the Chilterns this winter – the first of its kind in this area.
+A light aircraft will be flown over the area, using a rapid-pulse laser to ‘see’ through the vegetation and produce a digital model of both the trees and what lies beneath them.
+When the trees are ‘erased’ from the digital model, the bumps and depressions of the ancient landscape will be seen for the first time.
+It is hoped that perhaps even unknown hillforts may be added to the map!
 We don’t know what the survey will reveal – but the results might support future projects as we continue to seek to understand this ancient landscape.

 How can you support us?

-We would be delighted to hear from individuals, organisations and potential partners and require the following help:
+We would be delighted to hear from individuals, organisations and potential partners and welcome the following assistance:

 If you’re inspired by this important heritage project, we’d love to hear from you.
-Please get in touch with Annette Venters tel 01844 355508, or email firstname.lastname@example.org
+Please get in touch with Dr Wendy Morrison (Project Manager) tel 01844 355525, email@example.com or Dr Ed Peveler, (Landscape Heritage Officer) firstname.lastname@example.org